NinjaInShade/validation-form/validatorform/README.md

 Replace with your own icons if you would like.

 **adding more input fields?**
-In app.js just insert more <ValidatorInput /> components.
-Pass the colour, label, and validator props to it.
+In app.js just insert a new object into `const inputs = [{...}]` on line 14.
+Pass the label and validators.
 If the label is password, the input field will be configured to not show what the user types(password field).
-Validators prop is an array of validator names.
+Validators is an array of validator names.
 The names are the components found in the validators folder.

 **button/form submitting functionality**
 The button tells you whever the form is overall valid or not.
 To change this -